tony4120523/ever-one/README.md

 # ever-one

-read a note randomly from the Evernote account.
+read a note randomly from the Evernote account

 require the Evernote __FULL ACCESS__ [API key](https://dev.evernote.com/)